ztkent/pifi/README.md

 # PiFi

-Modern headless WiFi configuration tool for Raspberry Pi.
+Modern WiFi configuration tool for Raspberry Pi.
 Remotely manage IoT projects without physical access to the device.

 Works with Bookworm using NetworkManager.